| |

 I was fearful of, was learning to throw a grenade.
 The live fire infiltration

-course and the gas mask drill inside the gas-filled hut were really "no
+course, crawling under barbed wire with bullets and tracers whizzing overhead, and the gas mask drill inside the tear gas-filled hut were really "no

 sweat".
 The grenade training was another story.
-I messed up with the practice
+On the first day of grenade training I messed up with the practice

-grenade by pulling the pin, releasing the handle and then trying to squeeze
+grenade by pulling the pin, releasing the handle and then, realizing I had messed up, trying to squeeze

-the handle again.
+the grenade handle again.
 Naturally, my grenade went off before the command to

 throw was given, and all hell broke loose.
 Everybody else started tossing